MetaP/AngularFrame/projects/ousia/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+The term "ousia" originates from ancient Greek philosophy, meaning "essence" or "substance."
+It refers to the fundamental nature or underlying reality of something.
+In the context of our framework, Ousia embodies the idea of capturing the core essence of your application.

+By providing a high-level abstraction for building Angular applications, Ousia allows developers to focus on the essential elements that define their user interfaces and interactions.
+Just as the essence of a concept shapes its identity, Ousia helps you distill your application's core features, enabling you to create rich, meaningful experiences with clarity and simplicity.